Q: What are the most important criteria in the admission process?

 A: The most competitive applicants are those who have maximized their high school's curriculum and taken the most demanding courses available.
 We expect applicants to go above and beyond their high school's minimum graduation requirements and continue on in all academic subjects all four years.
 Does this mean that we deny students who do not take a lab science senior year?
 Of course not, but the strongest applicants are those who have a full academic load senior year (English, math, lab science, social science/history, and foreign language).

-Q: Is Connecticut Early Decision or Early Action?
+Q: Does Connecticut College offer Early Decision or Early Action?

 Q: What are your deadlines?